-- 1. Calibrate the guider once with the scope pointing east of the meridian and PierFlip/GuiderReverseX off. - 2.
-When the scope is looking west, turn PierFlip/GuiderReverseX on.
+- Calibrate the guider once with the scope pointing west of the meridian (mount on east side of the pier) and PierFlip/GuiderReverseX off. - 2.
+When the scope is looking east (mount on west), turn PierFlip/GuiderReverseX on.

 10.3 Simple Equatorial Mount, Internal or Off-Axis Guider, With Rotator